 Born and raised in Denmark, Leo Hansen has been passionate about food and wine all his life.
-The son of a chef and hotelier, Leo grew up in the service industry, helping in his father’s kitchen from the age of 12.
-In 1992, after completing a degree in business sales and marketing at Denmark’s Grenna College, Leo began studying at the Kolding Hotel and Restaurant School.
+The son of a chef and hotelier, Leo grew up in the service industry, helping in his father’s kitchen at the age of 12.
+In 1992, after completing a degree in business sales and marketing at Denmark’s Grenna College, Leo studied at the Kolding Hotel and Restaurant School.
 During a rigorous four-year apprenticeship, Leo worked with Orla Farmann, renowned European sommelier and national champion for the Danish Sommelier World Cup Team.
-Under thetutelage of Farmann, Leo’s palate and love of wine developed, and he began studying wine in earnest.
+Under the tutelage of Farmann, Leo’s palate and love of wine developed, and he began studying wine in earnest.

 In 2004, Leo was appointed winemaker for Stuhlmuller Vineyards.
 Taught to appreciate the relationship between wine, food and people, Leo works to craft authentic and engaging wines.
 “I love the intimacy of working in a small winery,” says Leo.
 “You get to discover the charm and subtleties of each vineyard block.
 This is an amazing vineyard.
 As a winemaker, I try to show it respect with a gentle approach that focuses more on natural yeasts and less on oak.
 The goal isn’t to speak for the vineyard, it’s to let the vineyard speak for itself.”